sjmikler/pytorch-symbolic/docs/advanced_topics.md

 ______________________________________________________________________
 ```

-Use it as always, but take care to have inputs compatible with your defined operations.
+Use it as always, but take care to have inputs compatible with the operations you defined.

 ```py
 example_outs = model(np.random.rand(100, 200), np.random.rand(3))